mesosphere/marathon/README.md

 [REST API](https://mesosphere.github.io/marathon/docs/rest-api.html) for
 starting, stopping, and scaling applications.
 Marathon is written in Scala and can run in highly-available mode by running multiple copies.
-The state of running tasks gets stored in the Mesos state abstraction, typically using Apache ZooKeeper.
+The state of running tasks gets stored in the Mesos state abstraction.

 Try Marathon now on AWS with [Elastic Mesos](http://elastic.mesosphere.io) or with [Mesosphere for Google Compute Platform](http://google.mesosphere.io) and learn how to use it in Mesosphere's interactive